Anne Boleyn

 A few facts about Anne:

 • She and Henry were married for three years, after a courtship lasting nearly seven years.
-SEVEN!
+(SEVEN!)

 • You probably know that Anne was preceded in Henry’s affections (and bed) by the other Boleyn girl, Mary.
 But did you know he was also suspected of carrying on with their mum?
 Henry protested his innocence, declaring, “Never with the mother!”
 I see him saying this with a wicked smile.
 Tsk, Henry.

 • Anne miscarried a baby on the day that Catherine of Aragon was buried.
-Spooky.

 Tune in again – Jane Seymour next!